Internet Access FAQs

-Make sure you did not register as a Self-registered guest or with another incorrect role.
+Make sure you did not register as Visitor or with another incorrect role.

-Self-registered guests must renew registration every 24 hours, and NetworkID holders must register each device annually.
+A Visitor must renew registration daily, a Self-Registration Visitor account must be re-created after 7 days, and NetworkID holders must register each device annually.

 Make sure your Parallels or VMWare is NOT set to 'bridging'; your virtual machine must use the host machine's address.

 If your device has a web browser, e.g. Nintendo 3DS, Wii, try that first.
 Otherwise, configure your console to use the network, and then load a game, utility or app that will access the Internet - that will make the network aware of your console's identification information.
 Then, follow instructions on the appropriate game registration page, according to the type of connection and your location.